-Gwen felt felicitous that the girl was more curious than frightened of Caliban.
+Gwen felt glad that the girl was more curious than frightened of Caliban.
+Maybe she was too sensitive?
 Such was the calibre of Mages when in Fudan!
-She mused about saying something jovial like ‘cuties like you’, but decided against the mischievous impulse.
-Mayuree's olive skin was as flawless as a newborn babe; her face adorably adorned with pudgy baby fat.
+Feeling better, she mused about saying something jovial like 'cuties like you' but decided against the mischievous impulse.

-“Mia!” an interjecting hiss interrupted their conversation.
-Frowning, Gwen slightly turned her head toward the hooded figure of the Ice Mage.
-She was only an inch taller than Mayuree, petite and pallor, with a slight blue tinge to her hair and eyes, her skin glowed ethereally under the lift's lumen globes.
+"Mia!" an interjecting hiss interrupted their conversation.
+Frowning, Gwen slightly turned her head toward the hooded figure of the elfin Ice Mage.
+She was only an inch taller than Mayuree.
+Closer, Gwen saw that the girl had a slight blue tinge to her hair and eyes and her skin glowed ethereally.

 "Sorry!"
 Mayuree struck out her tongue charmingly.